-Panorama at Gaisberg (courtesy of F. Neubauer, Univ.
-Salzburg): The Gaisberg panorama (Fig. 1-7) is an impressive overview of the northern margin of the Alps and its transition to the Alpine foreland.
-The plain to the N is the Molasse basin.
-The hilly area is the base of the Alpine thrust wedge containing Cr.-Eocene Rhenodanubian flysch and Cr.-Eocene Helvetic-Ultrahelvetic hemipelagic limestone units.
-The basal thrust of the Northern Calcareous Alps onto the Molasse is at the northern base of the Gaisberg and extends W through Salzburg, where it forms the northern base of the Kapuzinerberg and the Hohensalzburg castle.
+Panorama at Gaisberg: The Gaisberg panorama (Fig. 1-11) is an impressive overview of the northern margin of the Alps and its transition to the Alpine foreland.
+The plain to the N is the Molasse basin; the thrust wedge in Fig. 1-10 is buried beneath this plain.
+The hilly area contains Cr.-Eocene Rhenodanubian flysch and Cr.-Eocene Helvetic-Ultrahelvetic hemipelagic limestone units.
+The basal thrust of the Northern Calcareous Alps onto the Molasse is at the northern margin of the Gaisberg and extends W through Salzburg.
+(Fig. 1-10), where it forms the northern base of the Kapuzinerberg and the Hohensalzburg castle.
 The Gaisberg and the southerly adjacent Osterhorn group of mountains comprise u.
 Tr.-I.Cr. limestones of the Tirolic nappe of the Northern Calcareous Alps (see overview for stop 1-2 below).
 To the SW, we see the overlying Lower Juvavic nappe with its Hallstatt limestone derived from the S continental margin of Adria near its transition to the Neotethyan ocean.
 The Lower Juvavic nappe is overridden by the Upper Juvavic nappe exposed in the Untersberg Mountains.

-Figure 1-7: Geological units from the Gaisberg as viewed to the W (top) and S (bottom).
-From GENSER, NEUBAUER & TICHY, courtesy of H.-P. STEYRER (2009)
+Figure 1-11: Geological units viewed from the Gaisberg to the W (top) and S (bottom).
+From GENSER, NEUBAUER & TICHY, courtesy of H.-P. STEYRER 2009

-Figure 1-8: Tectonic units along the Alpine front near Salzburg in Structural Map of Italy, Bigi et al. 1981; Note that a post-orogenic Gosau-type basin is included in the hangingwall of the NCA thrust (NEUBAUER, 2002; UHLIR and VETTERS, 2009).
+Figure 1-12: Tectonic units along the Alpine front near Salzburg in Structural Map of Italy, Bigi et al. 1981; Note that a post-orogenic Gosau-type basin is included in the hangingwall of the NCA thrust (NEUBAUER, 2002; UHLIR and VETTERS, 2009).